BenjaminSchiller/JOBS/README.md

 We consider every task that should be executed as a job.
 When creating a job, we consider it to be *new*.
+Jobs that have been created but should be exectued later can assume the state *paused*.
-While it is executed, it is in the state *running*.
+While a job is executed, it is in the state *running*.
-After the execution is terminated, the jobs has the state *done*.
+After the execution is terminated (or failed), the jobs has the state *done*.
-Jobs that are done can also be moved to the *archive* which marks the fourth possible state.
+Jobs that are done can also be moved to the *archive* to exclude them from certain statistics and lists.

-	new --> running --> done [--> archive]
+	new [-> paused] -> running -> done [-> archive]

 The jobs of each state are stored in a separate directory.
 For each job, three files are created: